haileyhoyat/python-tetris/README.md

     - Update the screen.

   Check if game is over.
-    - If yes,
-        - Update screen with game over message.
+    - If yes: Update screen with game over message, End game loop, Update score.
-        - End game loop.
-        - Update score.
-    - If no,
-        - Go back to beginning of game loop.
+    - If no: Go back to beginning of game loop.